Marstrand type slicing statements in $\mathbb{Z}^{2}\subset \mathbb{R}^{2}$ are false for the counting dimension: Slicing results with the counting dimension.

-\begin{proof}[Proof of \cref{thm:weakreal}] Consider all the tubes whose right edges are lines that intersect the set $\tilde{E}$ and have slopes greater than $\cot \theta$.
-In this case, after a specific level, these tubes intersect all the `levels' so constructed in this set $\tilde{E}$.
-In fact, it is clear that except for at most the initial level it intersects, such a tube intersects both the top and bottom boundary layers of all the other levels.
-Thus these tubes have increasingly large intersections with the set $\tilde{E}$, and the cardinality of these intersections goes infinity as the levels go to infinity.
-Thus all of these tubes have counting dimension exactly 1.
-The set of such tubes is parametrized by the set $S=\{(\tilde{u},\tilde{v})\in \Big( (\cot \theta,\infty)\times (-\infty, \epsilon)\Big) \cup \Big((-\infty,-\cot \theta) \cup (\epsilon,\infty)\Big) \} $ and thus $\lim_{M\to \infty} \frac{ S \cap [-M,M]^{2}}{(2M)^{2}} >0$ and so the weak asymptotic form of the slicing theorem is also false for the counting dimension. \end{proof}
+\begin{proof}[Proof of \cref{thm:weakreal}] Again consider the same set $E$, within the same cone.
+Consider all the tubes $t_{(u,v)}$ whose right edges are lines that intersect the set $E$ with slopes in the range $( \cot \theta/2,\infty)$, and thus the slope $m(t_{\perp})$ of the line $t_{\perp}$ is so that $0\leq m(t_{\perp})\leq \tan (\theta/2)$ (The same is true of tubes whose right edges have negative slopes in the range $(-\tan (\theta/2),-\infty)$).
+In this case, any one of these tubes intersects all the `levels' of $E$ parametrized by $k$ large enough.
+It is easy to see that except for at most the first level it intersects, such a tube intersects both the top and bottom boundary layers of all the other levels, and thus these tubes have counting dimension exactly 1.